 B i o g r a p h y

 Dr. Paul A. Aitken (b.
 1970) is a freelance composer/conductor and Director of Music Emeritus of the Cathedral of the Rockies in Boise, Idaho.

 Aitken is a lifetime member of ACDA and has served at State, Division and National levels, including as National Chair of Music in Worship.
-Dr. Aitken holds degrees from the University of Western Ontario, Southern Illinois University at Carbondale, and the University of Oklahoma.
-Since 2020, he and his wife, MacKenzie, live in Nova Scotia, Canada where they own & operate the 130 year old Maple Inn Parrsboro -- an eight bed, boutique hotel on the picturesque and historic Bay of Fundy.
+Also a member of Choral Canada, Dr. Aitken holds degrees from the University of Western Ontario, Southern Illinois University at Carbondale, and the University of Oklahoma.
+Since 2020, he and his wife, MacKenzie, live in Nova Scotia Canada where they own & operate the 130 year old Maple Inn Parrsboro -- an eight bed, boutique hotel on the picturesque and historic Bay of Fundy.